nomadkaraoke/python-audio-separator/README.md

 - normalization_enabled: (Optional) Flag to enable or disable normalization as part of the separation process.
 Default: False
 - output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV
 - output_single_stem: (Optional) Output only single stem, either instrumental or vocals.
+- invert_secondary_stem_using_spectogram=True,
+- samplerate: (Optional) Modify the sample rate of the output audio.
+Default: 44100
+- hop_length: (Optional) Hop length; advanced parameter used by the separation process.
+Default: 1024
+- segment_size: (Optional) Segment size; advanced parameter used by the separation process.
+Default: 256
+- overlap: (Optional) Overlap; advanced parameter used by the separation process.
+Default: 0.25
+- batch_size: (Optional) Batch Size; advanced parameter used by the separation process.
+Default: 4

 ## Requirements 📋